This week the news broke that Maisie Williams has been cast as Rahne Sinclair in Josh Boone’s New Mutants movie.

 When I got back to the city I went and bought all the New Mutants comics there were- all 18 of them- and that led me right into the X-Men comics.

 Of which there were 184 issues, plus Annuals and a couple of cross-overs.
 Getting my hands on those was a project.
-The X-Men led me to the rest of Marvel, and then the TItans led me to DC.
+The X-Men led me to the rest of Marvel, and then within a year I found the TItans and they led me to DC.

 By Christmas I was making up pages with them.
 And I had decided that Rahne and Dani were definitely going to fall in love, even if the writer didn’t know it yet.

-My mom, always completely supportive of my obsessions and ambitions, had gone to comic stores all over town with a list of X-Men back issues I needed.
+My mom, always completely supportive of my obsessions and ambitions, had gone to comic stores all over Manhattan with a list of X-Men back issues I needed.